Risk management in the use of published statistical results for policy decisions: Illustration with a binomial policy outcome

-Suppose the researcher is risk-averse.\footnote{ Risk averters are in focus because risk seekers seem unlikely to work on research that is weakly tied to outcomes.
-Also, risk seekers who produce reliable results have less need for the risk-management strategies discussed in this section.} They evaluate random outcomes according to expectations over an increasing, concave function $v$ \citep{pratt_risk_1964}.
+Suppose the researcher is risk-averse.\footnote{ Assuming risk aversion is reasonable here because risk seekers seem unlikely to work on research that is weakly tied to outcomes.
+Also, risk seekers who produce reliable results have less need for the risk-management strategies discussed in this section.} They evaluate random outcomes according to expectations over an increasing, concave utility function $v$ \citep{pratt_risk_1964}.
 For a given value of $p,$ the researcher who reports $L > p_0$ has expected net benefit $\mathrm{E}[v(V_m^1) | L > p_0]$ if they offer a guarantee and $\mathrm{E}[v(V_0^1) | L > p_0]$ if they do not.
 This gives a necessary condition that that $\mathrm{E}[v(V_m^1) | L > p_0] \geq \mathrm{E}[v(V_0^1) | L > p_0]$ for some $p$ in order to offer a guarantee.
 Now suppose the researcher has a lower limit, $\underline{v},$ for their expected value from participating in research.
 This gives a second necessary condition for the researcher to offer a guarantee: